qdrant/landing_page/qdrant-landing/content/articles/dedicated-service.md

 Most production systems prefer to isolate different types of workloads into separate services.
 In many cases, those isolated services are not even related to search use cases.

-For example, databases for analytics and serving can be updated from the same source but store data in a different way in accordance with their typical workloads.
+For example,  a databases for analytics and one for serving can be updated from the same source.
+Yet they can store and organize the data in a way that is optimal for their typical workloads.

 Search engines are usually isolated for the same reason: you want to avoid creating a noisy neighbor problem and compromise the performance of your main database.